-The Project will require physical alteration of more than two acres of the onshore and offshore coastal area; is located in flood and erosion hazard areas; and will affect beaches, dunes, and barrier islands.
+The Project will require physical alteration of onshore and offshore coastal area; is located in flood and erosion hazard areas; and will affect beaches, dunes, and barrier islands.
 However, the coastal resources this policy is intended to protect will be protected by the Project, which will reduce damage to these coastal resources from coastal storms similar to Hurricane Sandy.